 - Beef import demand across the MENA region varies depending on domestic production and consumption habits.
 In some Gulf countries like the UAE, Kuwait, Oman, Qatar and Bahrain, almost all beef consumed is imported.
 In Saudi Arabia, Jordan, Egypt, Israel and Iran, generally over half of beef consumed is imported, with the rest coming from both live imports and local production, primarily from the domestic dairy industry.
-Overall, the largest boxed beef importers by volume are Egypt, the UAE, Saudi Arabia and Iran (Source: GIRA, IHS Markit). - The bulk of the region's beef imports come from Brazil and India, comprising mostly frozen boneless and lean cuts of beef and buffalo meat.
-The past 12-18 months has seen notable increases in supply from smaller suppliers such as Sudan, Ethiopia and Tanzania.
+Overall, the largest boxed beef importers by volume are Egypt, the UAE, Saudi Arabia and Iran (Source: GIRA, S&P Global MI Global Trade Atlas (GTA). - The bulk of the region's beef imports come from Brazil and India, comprising mostly frozen boneless and lean cuts of beef and buffalo meat.
+MENA imported around 19% less volume of beef in 2022-23, with the largest declines from commodity product suppliers including India and Brazil.
 Australia is also a key supplier of frozen veal carcase to Saudi Arabia. - Competition for Australian grainfed beef comes mostly from the US and, to some extent, Canada and Japan.
-Japan exports small but increasing volumes of wagyu to the Gulf - mostly to the UAE but also Qatar and Bahrain.
+Japan exports small but increasing volumes of Wagyu to the Gulf.